Kgothatso001/AgriTech/README.md

 - Automated irrigation system based on AI recommendations.
 - Machine learning models for predicting weather patterns and irrigation needs.
 - Time series analysis for trend detection and forecasting.

+Background Information

+In modern agriculture, optimizing resource use while maintaining crop health is crucial.
+Farmers face challenges in monitering vast fields, leading to inefficient use of water and resources.
+Traditional methods of assesing weather conditions and soil moisture and determining irrigation needs are time-consuming and often inaccurate, leading to potential crop loss or wasted resources.

+To address these challenges, the Smart Weather-Integrated Irrigation System-Drone offers an innovative approach to farm management.
+Equipped with advanced sensors and AI algorithms, the drone antonomously scans the farm, collecting real-time data on weather conditions and soil moisture levels.The AI processes this data to provide actionable insights, such as notifying the farm owner about current weather conditions and identifying areas requiring irrigation.
+This solution saves time and resource while ensuring that crops receive the optimal amount of water, leading to better yields and more sustainable farming practices.